 COMMERCIAL ACTIVITIES 19 In this part, "commercial activity" includes: (a) selling, distributing, or displaying for sale, any good or service; (b) offering services for a fee; and (c) conducting a business or commercial venture.
 TRANSIT SPACES 20 A person must not engage in commercial activity in a transit vehicle or transit station.
-PARKS & HIGHWAYS 21 (1) A person must not engage in a commercial activity in a park or on a highway.
-PERMITTED VENDORS (2) Subsection (1) does not apply to vendors holding a valid Food Truck / Food Cart business licence issued pursuant to the Business Licence Bylaw, Bylaw 20002.
-(3) Nothing in this section exempts a vendor from complying with any other provision of this bylaw or any other enactment.
+PARKS & HIGHWAYS 21 (1) - son must not engage in a commercial activity in a park or ighway.
+PERMITTED VENDORS (2) Truck ction (1) does not apply to vendors holding a valid Food / Food Cart business licence issued pursuant to the ess Licence Bylaw, Bylaw 20002.
+(3) ng in this section exempts a vendor from complying with her provision of this bylaw or any other enactment.